Tironian notes

-Tironian notes (notae Tironianae) are a set of thousands of signs that were formerly used in a system of shorthand (Tironian shorthand) dating from the 1st century BCE and named after Tiro, a personal secretary to Marcus Tullius Cicero, who is often credited as their inventor.
+Tironian notes (notae Tironianae) are a form of thousands of signs that were formerly used in a system of shorthand (Tironian shorthand) dating from the 1st century BCE and named after Tiro, a personal secretary to Marcus Tullius Cicero, who is often credited as their inventor.
 Tiro's system consisted of about 4,000 signs, extended to 5,000 signs by others.
 During the medieval period, Tiro's notation system was taught in European monasteries and expanded to a total of about 13,000 signs.
-The use of Tironian notes declined after 1100 but lasted into the 17th century.
+The use of Tironian notes lasted into the 17th century.
 A few Tironian signs are still used today.

 Note on sign counts

 Tironian notes can be themselves composites (ligatures) of simpler Tironian notes, the resulting compound being still shorter than the word it replaces.
 This accounts in part for the large number of attested Tironian notes, and for the wide variation in estimates of the total number of Tironian notes.
 Further, the "same" sign can have other variant forms, leading to the same issue.